Electropaedia Battery Technology Glossary

 Bootstrap - To do something seemingly impossible using only the available resources.
 In the context of DC battery power circuits it means generating a DC voltage higher than the battery voltage.

 British Thermal Units (BTU) - A unit of heat energy defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 One Btu is equal to about 252 calories, or 778 foot pounds, or 1.055 kilojoules or 0.293 watt hours.

 Buck regulator - A switching regulator which incorporates a step down DC-DC converter.
 A transformerless design in which the lower output voltage is achieved by chopping the input voltage with a series connected switch (transistor) which applies pulses to an averaging inductor and capacitor.

 Butler Volmer equation - Used by cell designers to predict the current which will flow in a battery.
-It is the sum of the anodic and cathodic contributions and is directly proportional to the surface area of the electrodes, increasing exponentially with temperature.
+It shows that the current flowing at an electrode depends directly on the applied potential at the electrodes and is the sum of the anodic and cathodic contributions.
+It is also directly proportional to the surface area of the electrodes, increasing exponentially with temperature.

 Button cell - Miniature cylindrical cell with a characteristic disc shape.